 - Agencies, by enhancing the HVA Program, in coordination with the DOE CIO. - (4) For Controlled Unclassified Information (CUI), Official Use Only (OUO), and Unclassified Controlled Technical Information (UCTI) on Non-Federal systems, DEs/Sites must adhere to the security requirements specified in NIST SP 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations.
-Information that may be categorized as "CUI Specified" in accordance with the requirement of 32 CFR 2002 may have additional protection requirements specified by the applicable CUI-specified owner. - d.
+Information that may be categorized as "CUI Specified" in accordance with the requirement of 32 CFR 2002 may have additional protection requirements specified under law, regulation, or Government-wide policies (LRGWP).
+Where the LRGWP does not address security requirements, the security requirements specified in NIST SP 800-171 apply. - d.
 The DOE OCIO will establish and maintain a DOE Cybersecurity Data Repository for key cybersecurity information described in paragraphs 3.b.(1)-(3).
 The Data Repository facilitates enterprise visibility and bi-directional information flows on key items for effective cybersecurity operations while maintaining empowered HDEs and DE/Site CISOs to manage their DE/Site-CSPPs.
-DEs/Sites in coordination with OCIO will update the repository with the appropriate frequency. - (1) Inventories: - (a) FISMA Systems and status.
-Name of FISMA System, applicable identification for enhanced controls including those in paragraph 4.b. and Authorizing Official (AO) contact information. - (b) Internet-facing Internet Protocol addresses and websites. - (2) Cybersecurity Posture: - (a) DE/Site Plan of Action and Milestones (POA&Ms) for - 1 HVAs Monthly updates for any open items. - POA&Ms that cannot be closed in less than 30 days or require significant resources to close. - 3 POA&Ms for Oversight Audits and Assessments including DOE Enterprise Assessments (EA), Government Accountability Office (GAO) and Office of Inspector General (OIG).
+DEs/Sites in coordination with OCIO will update the repository with the appropriate frequency. - (1) Inventories. - (a) FISMA Systems and status.
+Name of FISMA System, applicable identification for enhanced controls including those in paragraph 4.b. and Authorizing Official (AO) contact information. - (b) Internet-facing Internet Protocol addresses and websites. - (2) Cybersecurity Posture. - (a) DE/Site Plan of Action and Milestones (POA&Ms) for: - 1 HVAs Monthly updates for any open items. - POA&Ms that cannot be closed in less than 30 days or require significant resources to close. - 3 POA&Ms for Oversight Audits and Assessments including DOE Enterprise Assessments (EA), Government Accountability Office (GAO) and Office of Inspector General (OIG).
 Quarterly updates should be provided for any open items.